growing coalition of scientists, educators, and citizens are working together

 Listen live via the links in the table or in the pop-up description you get by clicking the green markers on the map.
 For some hydrophones you can also watch live video from nearby (by clicking on the camera icons).
 The other icons show other hydrophones in the region that have not yet been networked.

 Listening challenge: Help notify researchers when orcas are in the Salish Sea.
 If you hear killer whales please email firstname.lastname@example.org or log your observations in a collaborative Google spreadsheet.
-Use the Salish Sea sound tutor to learn to
+Use the Salish Sea sound tutor to learn to recognize sounds that we commonly hear on the live hydrophones.

 If you don't hear anything interesting live, you can hear archived sounds in the "greatest hits" player below, or via the sound archive links in the table.
 You can also read about past events and acoustic analyses in the blog -- http://orcasound.net/wp/activity